boulder-on/JPassport/README.md

 # Work To-Do
 Roughly in order of importance

-1. Support arrays of primitives in Records
+1. Support arrays of Records
-2. Support arrays of Records
-3. Support returning a Record
+2. Support returning a Record
-4. Use the Java Micro-benchmarking harness.
+3. Use the Java Micro-benchmarking harness.
-5. Compile classes in memory instead of from disk
+4. Compile classes in memory instead of from disk